By Melanie Harsha

 - Difficulty: Moderate

 - Directions: At mile marker 420 on the Blue Ridge Parkway, turn onto Forest Service Road 816 (Black Balsam Knob Road).
 The trailhead is just under a mile on your right.
+Campfires are prohibited.
 Bear canisters for food are required.
 Dogs are allowed.

 - Contact: Pisgah National Forest, (828) 877-3265

 I chose to set up my tent for the evening on the soft pine needles at one of the tree-covered campsites at the base of Shining Rock.
-The evening was chilly, but we started a roaring fire in the stone campfire ring.
 This night we had the site to ourselves, which allowed us to hear the owls hooting nearby and the coyotes howling in the distance.

 The next morning we awoke to a light frost and, after a healthy breakfast of Snickers bars, we packed up camp.
 There wasn’t a cloud in the sky, which made for a beautiful view for our second time atop Shining Rock.
 After climbing down, we started on the 4.15-mile return trek towards the car.
 Traversing over Black Balsam Knob and admiring the fall colors convinced me to return to Art Loeb, but next time to hike it in its entirety.